-The page limit for this application is 6 pages, single spaced, on-inch margins, 12-point Times New Roman.
-The 6 pages do not include the Budget Expenditure Form, Budget Narrative, or requested attachments.
+The page limit for this application is 6 pages, single spaced, one-inch margins, 12-point Times New Roman.
+The 6 pages do not include the Budget Expenditure Form, Budget Narrative, or the Letters of Support.

 Please note that if the application is longer than 6 pages, OhioMHAS will evaluate the application based upon the first 6 pages, and the remainder of the application may be disregarded.